tedanvosin/Tekion-Challenge/README.md

 This shows the main function calls the vulnerable_function, which is decompiled as:
 ![](./images/vuln_func.png)

-The vulnerable function calls gets on a stack varibale, which means we can send anynumber of bytes as input.
+The vulnerable function calls gets on a stack variable, which means we can send any number of bytes as input.
 And since there was no canary we can overwrite the saved rbp and rip to gain control of program flow.

 The function list also reveals a hidden_function.
 ![](./images/hidden_func.png)